 From February 23 – March 1, 2012, I (Steve Good) celebrated turning 30 by running 65 miles in eight states in eight days and spent $65 in transportation costs via Megabus.
 The journey took me from Des Moines to Washington, DC (with stops in Chicago, Indy, Cincinnati, Pittsburgh, NYC and Baltimore), and I was able to raise $1,500 for the Iron Phi program that benefits The ALS Association and the Phi Delta Theta Foundation.

 I’ve learned that exploring a city by foot, publicly thanking those who support you, and doing this while raising funds for a good cause is a liberating experience.
-People are proud of their cities and have causes that they support.
-A Good Run has turned into a platform for runners to show off their cities, thank important people in their lives and recognize a cause that they support.
+The annual running trip is my thing, and it has greatly enhanced my life.